HWouters/auth0-angular/README.md

 This library is inspired by the NG-Conf 2020 talk from Sam Julien: [The Role of Effects in NgRx Authentication](https://www.ng-conf.org/2020/sessions/rxwut/).
 It uses [Ngrx Store](https://ngrx.io/guide/store) for managing authentication state and [Ngrx Effects](https://ngrx.io/guide/effects) for authentication orchestration.

+This repo now contains also a library that helps integrating Azure AD B2C authentication in your Angular/Ngrx application.

 ## Getting Started

 Start with an Angular application and the necessary imports for Ngrx: